Next Generation Sequencing

 Forms and Guidelines

-Please read the sample submission guideline before submitting samples.
-It covers many aspects of sample preparation for the NGS project and has become a useful toolkit for sample preparation and submission.
+Please read the sample submission guidelines before submitting samples.
+It covers many aspects of sample preparation for the NGS project and has become a valuable toolkit for preparation and submission.

-Samples are brought to the GSF (or are sent by an appropriate carrier for outside users) and are logged into Laboratory Information Management System (LIMS).
-We are currently using Wiki LIMS to keep track of sample receiving, QC, preparation, and sequencing.
+Samples are brought to the GSF (or are sent by an appropriate carrier for outside users) and are logged into the Laboratory Information Management System (LIMS).
+We currently use Wiki LIMS to track sample receiving, QC, preparation, and sequencing.
 Users are requested to submit the SAMPLE Submission Form with the samples, with hard copy and electronic version when available.
 Samples then are quality control checked, and the samples passing the QC will be moved forward to library production for sequencing purposes.

 Sample submissions are initiated via entries in the LIMS database.
 After receiving samples, they are entered and recorded into LIMS.
 Every step involving the sample QC, library preparation, library quantification, and sequencing is recorded and tracked in the LIMS.